dessa-oss/atlas/api_docs/templates/hyperparameter_mnist.md

     foundations.log_metric('Test score:', score[0])
     foundations.log_metric('Test accuracy:', score[1])
 ```
 Now, lets run the model!
-Using the [deploy] (../project_creation/#deploying-jobs) command and deploying the driver.py file will result in 8 total jobs being run.
+Using the [deploy](../project_creation/#deploying-jobs) command and deploying the driver.py file will result in 8 total jobs being run.
 When fetching results, you should expect a dataframe similar to the following:

 ```python
 import foundations